gcdev373/stroom-analytic-demo/docs/Demonstrator.md

 1. Supporting Stroom components - these are typically deployed to the same host as Stroom via docker.

 ## EventGen
 This is a Java application that creates events in text files.
-It is not necessary to process these files using Stroom; CSV format is used, making it easy to process with any technology.
+It is not necessary to process these files using Stroom, so CSV format is used, making it easy to process with any technology.

 The events generated are determined by a stochastic (random) process to drive a finite state machine,